↑

 Pachira Money Tree Plant Meaning

-No, money plants don’t grow actual currency (wouldn’t that be nice!), but there is meaning behind the name.
+No, money trees don’t grow actual currency (wouldn’t that be nice!), but there is meaning behind the name.

-Pachira aquatica got the nickname because they have a reputation for bringing luck and good fortune to their owners.
+Pachira aquatica got its common nickname because they have a reputation for bringing luck and good fortune to their owners.
 This is one of the main reasons why I think they are the perfect office plant!

-As I already mentioned, benefits of money tree plants include bringing you good luck and financial prosperity.
+So what is money tree plant good for?
+Well, as I already mentioned, the benefits include bringing you good luck and financial prosperity.

 They are also very popular in Feng Shui, because they are said to bring positive energy into the room where they’re growing.
 They’re commonly given as gifts for all of these reasons.